wyljwwwlyr/project2/README.md

-Just run the program with two file which contains the number that you want to take into calculation.
+Just run the program with two file which contains the number that you want to take into calculation With this code;
-With this code.
-You can get the result of adding two polynomials.
+You can get the result of adding two polynomials(such as text1, text2);
 For example:
 1x^4+2x^3+3x^2+4x+5
 and